windows-2048/Example-Installer-MSI-Template/README.md

 * Run [./__build_msi_installer.sh](NewInstallerTemplateMSI/__build_msi_installer.sh) - it uses a compiler found at MSYS2 PATH, defaults to GCC.

 **And voila!
 Magic is coming!**

+C++ compiler is just needed to compile your **CUSTOM_DLL_NAME**.dll, a "hidden" part of your MSI installer (to ensure it may actually have the arbitrary capabilities to configure your installation and operating system).
+Note, **CUSTOM_DLL_NAME**.dll is not a part of your app (that can be written in any language).

 Screenshots... | Screenshots...
 ----- | -----